 San Francisco is home to the world’s greatest entrepreneurs, the ones who have ‘disrupted’ numerous industries, and we are bringing those same disruptive technologies to improve delivery of City services for our residents.
 The Entrepreneurship-in-Residence program brings together government and startups to explore ways we can use technology to make government more accountable, efficient and responsive.”Mayor Edwin Lee

 The San Francisco Entrepreneurship-in-Residence program is a voluntary, sixteen-week collaboration to bring together the private sector and City departments to explore innovative solutions to civic challenges that can lower costs, increase revenue, and enhance productivity.
-Six startups have been selected for the first cohort.
+Six startups were selected for the first cohort.
 Read more below.

-Buildingeye will work with the San Francisco Municipal Transportation Agency to engage residents and communities.
+Buildingeye worked with the San Francisco Municipal Transportation Agency to engage residents and communities.
 BuildingEye is a software startup that makes permit and noticing information easier to discover through a mapping interface.

-Indoo.rs will work with the San Francisco International Airport on enhanced navigation and location-based services.
+Indoo.rs worked with the San Francisco International Airport on enhanced navigation and location-based services.
 Indoo.rs is an Internet of Things startup that provides location-based services, indoor navigation and advanced sensors.

-MobilePD will work with the San Francisco Police Department on public safety and civic engagement.
+MobilePD worked with the San Francisco Police Department on public safety and civic engagement.
 MobilePD is a mobile technology startup that enhances social engagement with the community to reduce crime.

-Regroup will work with the San Francisco Department of Emergency Management on enhanced communication services so that the City is better prepared.
+Regroup worked with the San Francisco Department of Emergency Management on enhanced communication services so that the City is better prepared.
 ReGroup is a software startup that provides multi-channel emergency notifications.